Joan Ferguson (Wentworth): Season 4

 Joan comforts Tasha and saves her life when Tasha tries to kill herself.
 Joan later discovers that Bea is to be a witness at her trial.
 Joan then tells Kaz that Nils Jesper is working with Bea to keep Joan in prison.
 Joan is then seen witnessing Allie and Bea kiss in the kitchen.
 After Kaz is sentenced to 12 years in prison, Joan offers to kill Bea if Kaz uses her contacts on the outside to kill Nils.

 Joan then receives roofies from Tina's Asian crew, testing the tablets out for herself.
 As Maxine goes for her breast cancer treatment, Joan manipulates Boomer into believing that Vera didn't offer to let Boomer come with Maxine to prison.
 This causes Boomer to get angry at Vera, leading her to be slotted.
 With Boomer and Maxine out of the way, Joan has Kaz cause a fight with Bea while she slips the drugs into Bea's drink.
 While Bea goes to the kitchen to meet with Allie, Kaz takes Allie and the other women to make a stand for Maxine departing alone.
 Joan uses this distraction to have Bea immobilised by the drugs and attempts to drown her.
 Meanwhile, Will Jackson finds the phone call that put Kaz Proctor away and it is revealed that it was actually Joan who made the call, claiming to be an inmate at Wentworth so as to plot the idea that Bea Smith turned Kaz into the police.
 Will shows Kaz the phone call, leading Kaz to angrily fight Joan and thrust her arm in a hot fryer of vegetable oil.
 Bea is then resuscitated afterwards.

 After going to hospital, Joan is moved into protection under medical until her trial.
-She meets with Shane Butler to gain his trust.
+She meets with Jianna's son, Shane Butler, to gain his trust.
 Joan makes conversation with Jake about Vera.
 Joan convinces Shane that she is innocent and asks him to kill Nils Jesper.
 After witnessing Jake dealing drugs with Allie and being under stress when drugs are found in Tina's cell, Joan confronts Jake about his job as a drug dealer.
 Joan offers to pay him the money he owes to a drug ring if he kills Nils and helps her kill Allie.
 At the end of the episode, Allie is in the shower by herself when Joan appears behind the mirror, holds her down and injects heroin into her neck, staging a drug overdose.

 Before her trial, Joan confronts Bea about Allie, calling her "collateral damage."
 Although Franky manages to stop Shane from killing Nils, Jake hijacks Nils van and shoots him, setting the van on fire.
 Joan's charges are dropped and she is released.
 On her way out, she is confronted by Bea, who plans to kill her due to the attack on Allie.
 Joan overpowers Bea and takes hold of her screwdriver.
 Bea then thrusts herself into the screwdriver, making it appear that Joan has killed her.